Avassy/AvassyFramework/Avassy.NetCore.Global.Extensions/README.md

 ##### Parameters:

-- charToReplaceSpace (char, optional, default '-'): the char you want to use to replace the spaces in a string.
+- charToReplaceSpace (char, optional, default '-'): The char you want to use to replace the spaces in a string.

 ```
 var str = "~hello* user!".RemoveSpecialCharactersAndSpaces();